opennode/waldur-core/docs/index.rst

 Template
   A configuration management formula.
 Contains a state description and a set of example variables.

+Host
+  A virtual or physical machine where application is running.

 Application
   Instantiated and deployment specific instance of the template.